 No one wants to feel bored and trapped all winter!
 Pick up some new board games or other fun things that you can pull out for your family when everyone is starting to get cabin fever.

-If you need more ideas for cabin fever, check out my post on How to Get Through a Long Winter.
+—If you need more ideas for cabin fever, check out my post on How to Get Through a Long Winter.

-I hope these winter weather preparedness tips help you get prepared for winter, or they will at least put you in that getting-ready mode.
+I hope these winter preparedness tips help you get prepared for winter, or they will at least put you in that getting-ready mode.
 We personally know what it’s like to be snowed in a very cold house for several days, without being able to get to town.
 It’s not fun, but it makes your life easier when you’ve already prepared for the situation.

 Want to print off this list and make a handy checklist to use?
-Newsletters subscribers can grab the checklist for free!
+Newsletter subscribers can grab the checklist for free!
 Just enter your email below to have it sent right to your inbox.

 Want to learn more about Prepping?
+Check out these posts:

 Any other ideas, or what do you do to get ready for winter?